nic-dgl104-winter-2024/pattern-library/patterns/singleton/README.md

 Because `getSingle` is solely focused on ensuring that the instance is created only once, without being responsible for the specific content of the instance.
-This design makes it easier to expand and maintain and also solves the violation of SOLID.

-## Reference